 Treatment of depression in Turkey: the steps

 You cannot cure depression overnight.
-In fact, the treatment of depression involves the following steps:
+The treatment of depression involves the following steps:

 It’s a period of consolidation that lasts between six months and a year, depending on the level of the patient's depression.
 It aims to stabilize the patient's condition so that the symptoms do not reappear.

 After the biochemical treatment, the patient must once again regain his positivity and reshape his perception of life.
-The duration of this psychotherapy differs from a patient to another.
+The duration of this psychotherapy differs from one patient to another.

 How to avoid relapse after recovering from depression